 In the RANDOMS study, led by Ms Belinda Steer, another tool, the Patient Generated Subjective Global Assessment (PG-SGA) will be used and compared to CT scan assessments.
 The PG-SGA is a quick, accessible and low-cost tool commonly used by dietitians to assess the presence of malnutrition, which includes a subjective assessment of muscle tissue.
 Researchers believe that this tool could possibly be shown to be a suitable alternative to CT scans to determine significant levels of muscle loss.

 RANDOMS is being conducted as a substudy of the MASTERPLAN trial for pancreatic cancer patients.
-The clinical trial presents an opportunity for researchers to collect malnutrition and body composition assessment data on this patient population and compare the two measurement tools.
+The study presents an opportunity for researchers to collect malnutrition and body composition assessment data on this patient population and compare the two measurement tools.
 Ms Steer believes that this study is an important first step in the process of finding out more about body composition in pancreatic cancer patients.

 “Comparing these two tools could help us to improve our assessment, and therefore our management of pancreatic cancer patients in the future,” she says.
 “This is also an opportunity for us to collect valuable information on the nutritional status of pancreatic cancer patients as part of a wider study.”